ARMmbed/mbed_OS_API_Docs/docs/index.md

-# Introduction to mbed OS API References
+# Introduction to the mbed OS API References

 You can think of mbed OS as a collection of application programming interfaces (APIs).
 You use these APIs to control mbed OS, and mbed OS in turn controls the hardware.